 We send out feedback requests to new blog subscribers so we know what kind of content to write that will be the most useful.
 Sometimes, the answers surprise us.

 In particular, I often get awesome responses that give me insight into how our customers plan and create their processes:

 One reader plans out their processes in a spreadsheet because columns make it easy to build the steps out.
 Another said they analyze a Trello board of tasks and lists to make sense of how a successful project was executed, then writes a process to recreate those steps.
 And, of course, we have our suggested ways that we have found our customers have the most success with.

-In this post, I’m going to go through 4 methods you use can document processes accurately, quickly, and naturally.
+In this post, I’m going to go through four methods you can use to document processes accurately, quickly, and naturally.